 - Accessibility Resources

-Student veterans can contact Delta's Office of Disability Resources to start a conversation about assistance needed.
+Student veterans, service members, and military-affiliated students can contact Delta's Office of Disability Resources to start a conversation about assistance needed.

-Student veterans can contact Delta's Career Development Office to start a conversation about planning for their future after graduation.
+Student veterans, services members, and military-affilitated students can contact Delta's Career Development Office to start a conversation about planning for their future after graduation.

 - Delta College Military Association